 Prosperous tourism is inextricably linked to attractive and healthy environments.
 The degradation to ecosystems has a direct impact on national tourism income potential.

-The majority of the Tourism and Tourism Development would like to ensure that their industry has a Net Positive Impact for Climate and Biodiversity, its how to do this credibly, authentically and simply; while retaining prosperity.
+The majority of the Tourism and Tourism Development would like to ensure that their industry has a Net Positive Impact for Climate and Biodiversity.
+The Harmony approach, based on a multi-factorial analysis of harms, can help destinations and services achieve and verify this, in an authentic, credible and simple way; while emphasising prosperity.

 Measuring Carbon Dioxide and other GHG gasses through CO2 equivalence has been established